Abass14/ShippingTracker/README.md

 <BASE_URL>=some string value

+## Install dependencies

+Run yarn install/npm install to install application dependencies

+## Link third party libraries

+Run pod install in the ios folder to link all third party dependencies with cocopod

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server